DavidRambo/dnr-hugo/content/post/eternal_temporal_dialectic_whitehead.md

 of novel entities in line with Whitehead\'s \"settled world.\"

 > \"The \'Reality\' from which this new occasion emerges is \'the
-> past,\' which is composed of \'diverse individula occasions.\' This
+> past,\' which is composed of \'diverse individual occasions.\' This
 > Reality is an \'initiating\' power, an \'energizing\' force---the
 > originating impetus of the process of concrescence.
 The past is
 > described not merely as an inheritance, a passive lump of brute fact